Director of Central Intelligence: Richard M. Helms, 1966–1973

 Helms was an OSS and CIA veteran, and the first DCI to have risen through the ranks at CIA.
 Helms became the director of the Office of Special Operations (OSO) after the CIA's disastrous role in the attempted Bay of Pigs Invasion of Cuba in 1961.
 Helms was made the deputy director of central intelligence under Admiral William Raborn.
 A year later, in 1966, he was appointed as the director.

 In the early 1970s, partially as a result of the Watergate affair break-ins under President Richard Nixon, the United States Congress took a more active role in intelligence agencies, as did independent commissions such as the 1975 United States President's Commission on CIA activities within the United States, also called the Rockefeller Commission after its chairman.
 Revelations about past CIA activities, such as assassinations and attempted assassinations of foreign leaders, illegal domestic spying on American citizens, drew considerable congressional oversight that had not been previously exercised.

-Certain of the individuals involved in the Watergate break-ins had worked, in the past, for the CIA.
+Certain individuals involved in the Watergate break-ins had worked, in the past, for the CIA.
 In an audio tape provoking Nixon's resignation as president, Nixon ordered his chief of staff, H. R. Haldeman, to tell the CIA that further investigation of the Watergate affair would "open the whole can of worms" about the Bay of Pigs Invasion of Cuba, and, therefore, that the CIA should tell the FBI to cease investigating the Watergate burglary, due to reasons of "national security".
 Helms refused.

 The ease of Helms's role under President Lyndon Johnson changed with the arrival of President Richard Nixon and Nixon's national security advisor Henry Kissinger.
 After the debacle of Watergate, from which Helms succeeded in distancing the CIA as far as possible, the agency came under much tighter congressional control.
 Nixon, however, considered Helms to be disloyal, and fired him as DCI in 1973.
 Helms was the only DCI convicted for irregularities in office; his autobiography describes his reaction to the charges.

 James R. Schlesinger, 1973

-On 2 February 1973 he became the director of central intelligence, following the previous director Richard Helms, after he had been fired for his refusal to block the Watergate Affair's investigation.
-Although his service at the CIA was short, barely six months, it was a stormy one as he again undertook comprehensive organizational and personnel changes.
-Schlesinger became so unpopular at the CIA Headquarters in Langley, Virginia, that a security camera was installed opposite his official portrait for fear that it would be vandalized.
+Schlesinger became the director of central intelligence on 2 February 1973, after the previous director, Richard Helms, had been fired for his refusal to block the Watergate Affair's investigation.
+Although Schlesinger's service at the CIA was short, barely six months, it was a stormy one as he continued to undertake comprehensive organizational and personnel changes.
+He became so unpopular at CIA headquarters in Langley, Virginia, that a security camera was installed opposite his official portrait for fear it would be vandalized.
 By this time he had a reputation as a tough, forthright, and outspoken administrator.
-Schesinger's appointment as the Secretary of Defense cut short his service as the DCI.
+Schlesinger's appointment as Secretary of Defense cut short his service as DCI.
 He commissioned reports—known as the "Family Jewels"—on illegal activities by the agency.